Lady-Pi/HabitTrackerProject/README.md

 The Habit Tracker allows users to:

 - Create and manage daily and weekly habits.
-- Mark habits as complete for the current day or week.
+- Mark habits as complete for the current day or calendar week.
+- Edit  the name and description of habits.
 - Track habit progress with a streak that shows how consistently the habit has been completed.
-- View analytical insights, such as the habit with the longest streak.
+- View analytic insights, such as the habit with the longest streak.
 - If a habit is not completed within the specified period, the streak is reset.

-The application uses an SQLite database to save and load data.
+The application uses an SQLite database to save and load data between sessions.
 Users are able to interact with the CLI via Questionary.
+The application comes with five predefined habits for demonstration and testing purposes.

 ## Installation